mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 shuffled data, where the structure that connects the fluorescence distribution to the inducer concentration input is lost.
 The expectation is that this control should give a channel capacity of zero if the data is not "over-binned."
-Once the number of bins is too high, we would expect some structure to emerge in the data that would cause the Blahut-Arimoto algorithm to return non-zero channel capacity estimates.
+Once the number of bins is too high, we expect some structure to emerge in the data that would cause the Blahut-Arimoto algorithm to return non-zero channel capacity estimates.

 [@Fig:ch5_fig27] shows the result of the unbiased channel capacity estimates obtained for the data shown in [@Fig:ch5_fig24].
-For the blue curve we can distinguish three phases:
+For the blue curve, we can distinguish three phases:
 1. A rapid increment from 0 bits to about 1.5 bits as the number of bins increases.